History of Algeria: Independence

 In 179 B.C.
 Masinissa had received a golden crown from the inhabitants of Delos as he had offered them a shipload of grain.
 A statue of Masinissa was set up in Delos in honour of him as well as an inscription dedicated to him in Delos by a native from Rhodes.
 His sons too had statues of them erected on the island of Delos and the King of Bithynia, Nicomedes, had also dedicated a statue to Masinissa.

 After the death of the long-lived Masinissa around 148 BC, he was succeeded by his son Micipsa.
 When Micipsa died in 118 BC, he was succeeded jointly by his two sons Hiempsal I and Adherbal and Masinissa's illegitimate grandson, Jugurtha, who was very popular among the Numidians.
 Hiempsal and Jugurtha quarrelled immediately after the death of Micipsa.
 Jugurtha had Hiempsal killed, which led to open war with Adherbal.

 Phoenician traders arrived on the North African coast around 900 BC and established Carthage (in present-day Tunisia) around 800 BC.
 During the classical period, Berber civilization was already at a stage in which agriculture, manufacturing, trade, and political organization supported several states.
 Trade links between Carthage and the Berbers in the interior grew, but territorial expansion also resulted in the enslavement or military recruitment of some Berbers and in the extraction of tribute from others.

 The Carthaginian state declined because of successive defeats by the Romans in the Punic Wars, and in 146 BC, the city of Carthage was destroyed.
 As Carthaginian power waned, the influence of Berber leaders in the hinterland grew.

 By the 2nd century BC, several large but loosely administered Berber kingdoms had emerged.
 After that, king Masinissa managed to unify Numidia under his rule.

 Roman empire

-Madghacen was a king of independent kingdoms of the Numidians, between 12 and 3 BC.

 Christianity arrived in the 2nd century.
 By the end of the 4th century, the settled areas had become Christianized, and some Berber tribes had converted en masse.

 After the fall of the Western Roman Empire, Algeria came under the control of the Vandal Kingdom.
 Later, the Eastern Roman Empire (also known as the Byzantine Empire) conquered Algeria from the Vandals, incorporating it into the Praetorian prefecture of Africa and later the Exarchate of Africa.